leegmoore/bubbletea-ts/README.md

 process.on('exit', () => logfile.end());
 ```

-> See `examples-ts/logging/windows-mirror.ts` for a runnable fan-out demo.

 To see what’s being logged in real time, run `tail -f debug.log` while you run
 your program in another window.